 Instructions

 - Add flour, yeast and salt to large bowl (large enough for dough to double), stirring yeast into one portion of flour, salt the other, then stir together.
-Toss cranberries and walnuts and stir well to coat in the flour mixture.
+Toss cranberries and walnuts and stir well to coat in the flour mixture.3 cups all-purpose flour + 3 tablespoons, ยฝ teaspoon instant yeast, 2 teaspoons kosher salt, 1 cup walnuts, 1 cup dried cranberries

 - Pour honey into warm water and stir to combine.
 Pour honey water into flour mixture.
-Stirring to combine, it will be sticky, that’s okay!
+Stirring to combine, it will be sticky, that’s okay!1 ½ cups water, ยผ cup honey

 - Gently shape the dough into a round or oval shape.
-It will feel different than other breads, kind of fluid, that’s alright it lends to the rustic look.
-Cover the shaped dough with a piece of plastic wrap (sprinkle a little flour on top of your dough if it’s still really sticky) and then with a tea towel.
-Let rise for another 45 minutes.
+It will feel different than other breads, kind of fluid, that's alright it lends to the rustic look.
+Cover the shaped dough with a piece of plastic wrap (sprinkle a little flour on top of your dough if it's really sticky) and then with a tea towel.
+Let rise for another 30-45 minutes while your oven preheats.

-- While dough is doing second rise, adjust your oven rack so that the dutch oven sits several inches above the bottom, but still has plenty of clearance on the top.
+- Adjust your oven rack so that the dutch oven sits several inches above the bottom, but still has plenty of clearance on the top.
 PLACE DUTCH OVEN with LID INSIDE THE OVEN TO HEAT WITH THE OVEN.
-Preheat oven to 450 degrees F.
+Preheat oven to 475°F (245° C).5 qt or larger Dutch Oven

 - Remove the plastic wrap, don’t worry if it doesn’t look like the dough has risen too much, it will puff up once it hits the heat of the oven.

-- CAREFULLY (it’s really hot!) remove the pot from the oven, set the lid to the side and using the excess parchment paper as a sling, gently transfer bread dough to the dutch oven, cover with lid (it’s hot too!) and place back in hot oven for 30 minutes — no peeking!!
+- CAREFULLY (it's really hot!) remove the pot from the oven, set the lid to the side and using the excess parchment paper as a sling, gently transfer bread dough to the dutch oven, cover with lid (it's hot too!) and place back in hot oven for 25 minutes — no peeking!!
 This is when the crispy crust develops.
-See notes if bottom burns below.

 - Resist cutting into the bread until it has mostly cooled, breads continue to bake while cooling and if you cut into it too soon it could make it gummy inside.